silverwind/tcpie/README.md

 #tcpie [![NPM version](https://img.shields.io/npm/v/tcpie.svg?style=flat)](https://www.npmjs.org/package/tcpie) [![Dependency Status](http://img.shields.io/david/silverwind/tcpie.svg?style=flat)](https://david-dm.org/silverwind/tcpie)
 > 'ping'-like utility to repeatedly test a remote TCP port for connectivity

+tcpie is an simple tool to verify the reliabilty of a network connection to a remote server.
+It does so by initiating a handshake and immediately terminating the connection afterwards.
+It was created because similar tools like `hping` require raw socket access (usually only granted to root), while tcpie runs fine in userspace.
+Further, an API is provided for use as a module.

 ##Installation
 ```
 $ [sudo] npm install -g tcpie